Industry 4.0 powered by Crate Machine Data Platform increases factory efficiency.

 “We are running visual inspection systems in about every line of our plants.
 Having people constantly monitor these systems on the factory floor and reacting to any error is almost impossible,” said ALPLA General Manager, Jodok Schaeffler.

 In 2016, ALPLA used manufacturing machinery data to help solve these problems.
-Each production line had 900 different types of embedded sensors.
+Each factory had 900 different types of embedded sensors.

 Data from the sensors was used automate the machines in real-time, telling them when to eject defective products and informing nearby operators on the factory floor about equipment performance, which they could then tune and optimize.